amitgarge/movies-mentor/README.md

 - Fetch Movies from TMDB
   - Register TMDB API and create an app & get Access token
   - Get Data from TMDB 'Now Playing' movies list API
+- Use custome hook for 'Now Playing' movies
+- Create Movie Slice
+- Update store with movies data
+- Planning for main container and secondary container
+- Fetch data for trailer video
+- Update store with trailer video data
+- embedded the YouTube Video and make it autoplay and mute

 # Features